 On each turn, a student must spell a word correctly to claim the square on the grid.
 Make the centre square the most difficult.
 If you need a more comprehensive selection of words, check out this list of beginners vocabulary on eslgold.com.

 A fun group game where students have to guess an object from its first letter.

 On each turn, the ‘spy’ informs the other players that they are thinking of a word beginning with a particular letter.
 The other players have to guess that word.
 The player who guesses the correct answer becomes the new spy.
 Easy!

 Teacher: I spy with my little eye, something beginning with D.

 More ESL lesson plans for beginners

 We hope that you've found these ideas useful, be sure to check out our complete list of ESL lesson plans for beginners (A1 Mid-level), as well as our entire collection of ESL lesson plans.
 Our suggested next lesson is on teaching numbers 1-100.
-Also, Android and iOS users can access all of our materials through the TEFL Handbook Android application.
+Also, Android and iOS users can access all of our materials through the TEFL Handbook app.
 An ESL lesson planner for English teachers.